Exopy/exopy_pulses/docs/source/user_guide/sequence_transfer.rst

 be red.
 In the same way, during enqueuing a warning will be emitted if the sequence is oudated.

+After a successful transfer the task write into the database the informations concerning the sequence returned by the context (this can be the name under which it is stored on the instrument for example).

 Sequence re-edition
 -------------------